cristianoag/trh9000/README.md

 The TRH9000 is a graphics expansion cartridge designed for MSX computers that was developed by a community of MSX enthusiasts as an open-source implementation of the GFX9000.

 ### Selection Logic
 For the TRH9000, the control logic is implemented by two ICs.
 According to the not exhaustive list of IO ports documented [here](https://www.msx.org/wiki/I/O_Ports_List).
 The IO ports used the by an GFX9000 compatible cartridge must be 60h~6Fh*.
-The 74HCT138 IC on the board performs the selection of those IO ports and with the aid of the 74HC32 performs the activation of the appropriate signals on the V9990 chip.
+The 74LS138 IC on the board performs the selection of those IO ports and with the aid of the 74LS32 performs the activation of the appropriate signals on the V9990 chip.

+> **Note:** Very important to use the 74LS138 and 74LS32 ICs.
+The 74HC138 and 74HC32 are not 100% compatible with the logic levels used by old MSX computers and if used, the cartridge may not work properly.
+74HCT138 and 74HCT32 are also compatible with the old logic levels and can be used as a replacement.

 ### RAM chips